 At least 15 hours of this master's degree may also fulfill the course requirements for the Bilingual Education or the ESL supplemental certificate.
-A supplemental certificate gives educators the ability to teach the supplemental subject only at the grade level and in the area of their already existing teaching certificate.
+A supplemental certificate gives educators the ability to teach the supplemental subject only at the grade levels and in the areas of their already existing teaching certificates.